sbmlteam/SBMLToolbox/trunk/SBMLToolbox/README.txt

   3) prompts user to close MATLAB

-The TranslateSBML executable is provided with the download and it is not necessary to build it in order to use it.
-However the script BuildTranslate_Win32 can be used within MATLAB to build TranslateSBML.dll provided the C compiler that MATLAB uses is compatible.
+The OutputSBML executable is provided with the download and it is not necessary to build it in order to use it.
+However the script BuildOutput_Win32 can be used within MATLAB to build OutputSBML.mexw32 provided the C compiler that MATLAB uses is compatible.
 (MSVC proves most effective)

  (Use mex -setup in MATLAB to chose a default compiler)

 Linux

-Prior to installing SBMLToolbox, libsbml must be installed.

 -----

 To build: